gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/swiftservestaticwebsite/index.en.md

 </html>
 ```

-We can also add custom error pages.
+You can also add custom error pages.
 Note that currently only 401 (Unauthorized) and 404 (Not Found) errors are supported.
 The following example demonstrates the creation of a 404 Error page:

 ```html
 <!-- 404error.html -->